PhoenixPKDEVTimonen/PhoenixPKDEVTimonen.github.io/README.md

 🌟 About the Project
 This website features a dark, sci-fi aesthetic with interactive elements, drawing inspiration from game UIs.
 It will use a combination of HTML, CSS, JavaScript, and React to create a dynamic experience.

+(i also like to pointout that this design is taken from Figma.com, the creator of this is alex dimitrov @xavortm.)
+I thought this design looked really cool and decided to learn how to recreate it and use it as a personal portfolio.

 💻 What I'm Learning
 Through this project, I'm exploring: